ajiyamoiz/ORB_SLAM3_Ubuntu20.04/README.md

 # Installation
 Tested on 10 December 2022

-I got some useful information from these websites before create this project.
+I got some useful information from these websites for this project.
 Thanks to the authors!

 Master [UZ-SLAMLab/ORB_SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3)